microsoft/rego-cpp/src/README.md

 2. What should the correct behavior be for floating point modulo? (currently undefined)
 3. Why are global rule references not allowed in rule function definitions?
 4. Object unifications: why aren't vars allowed as keys?
 Why are additional keys not allowed which are not unified?
+5. Why can you not chain else-if statements but you can chain else statements with bodies?

 ## Unification